eficode-academy/kubernetes-katas/rolling-updates.md

 * Create backend deployment

-> :bulb: All files for the exercise are found in the `rolling-updates` folder.
+> :bulb: All files for the exercise are found in the `rolling-updates/start` folder.

-- Look at the backend deployment yaml file in `rolling-updates/backend-deployment.yaml`
+- Look at the backend deployment files `backend-deployment.yaml` and `frontend-deployment.yaml`
-- Look at the service file in `rolling-updates/backend-svc.yaml`
+- Look at the service files in `backend-svc.yaml` and `frontend-svc.yaml`

-Now go ahead and `apply` the deployment and the service:
+Now go ahead and `apply` the deployments and the services:

-- Apply the nginx deployment: `kubectl apply -f rolling-updates/backend-deployment.yaml`
+- `kubectl apply -f .`

+> :bulb: this will apply all the files in the current directory

+Access the frontend by the NodePort service:

-- Apply the service: `kubectl apply -f rolling-updates/backend-svc.yaml`
+- `kubectl get svc frontend`
+- `kubectl get nodes -o wide`
+- Access <node-ip>:<node-port> in your browser

 ## Update Deployment

-Now we will try to roll out an update to the image.
+Now we will try to roll out an update to the backend image.

 - Set image tag to `1.0.1`: